Supersymmetric black holes with a single axial symmetry in five dimensions: Supersymmetric solutions with axial symmetry

 \end{theorem}

 \begin{proof} Lemmas \ref{lemma_harmonicwelldefined}, \ref{lemma_harmonic_horizon}, \ref{lemma_bijection}, \ref{lemma_harmonic_fixedpt} imply that the harmonic functions can be written as

 for some constants $h_i$, where $\tilde{H}$ is a harmonic function that is regular everywhere in $\mathbb{R}^3$.
 The finiteness of the number of centres follows from Assumption \ref{assumption1} \ref{assumption_cauchy} and Lemma \ref{lemma_orbit}.
 On the other hand, asymptotic flatness implies Corollary \ref{cor_AF_H}, which implies (\ref{eq_sumh}) and that $\tilde{H}\to 0$ in the asymptotically flat end.
 Therefore, $\tilde{H}$ is a bounded everywhere regular harmonic function on $\mathbb{R}^3$ and hence must be a constant, and this constant vanishes using (\ref{eq_AF_H}) again.
 Thus, $H$ takes the claimed form.
-An identical argument works for the other harmonic functions $K, L, M$ using (\ref{eq_AF_KLM}) giving the claimed form for $L, K$.
-For $M$ this shows that $M= m+ O(r^{-1})$ where $m$ is some constant.
-Then (\ref{eq_omegapsi}) implies $\omega_\psi =m+\frac{3}{2}\sum_{i=1}^N k_i + \mathcal{O}(r^{-1})$ and since asymptotic flatness implies $\omega_\psi\to 0$ at infinity we deduce\footnote{ While $\sum_{i=1}^N k_i$ and $m$ are not invariant under a constant shift in the magnetic potential $\Psi\to\Psi+c$, equation (\ref{eq_mkAF}) is invariant. }
+An identical argument works for the other harmonic functions $K, L, M$ using (\ref{eq_AF_KLM}) giving the claimed form. \end{proof}